 Light refreshments are provided, and providers will receive 3 hours of continuing education.

 Very young children develop language and literacy through interactions and experiences with the adults around them.
 Emergent literacy begins at birth and is the focus of this comprehensive curriculum.
 Participants will study the developmental stages of early language and literacy.
 They will review the role of relationships, culture and stories in early language and literacy development.

 Cradling Literacy is an excellent training for both parents and families to support early language and literacy.

 This training provides 12 hours of continuing education for $50/series.

 Must be taken as a series to receive points for the Colorado Early Childhood Professional Credential 2.0.

 Director's Lunch Box

-Director's Lunch Box provides and opportunity for the leadership of programs to network, learn, and earn training hours.
-Director's Lunch Box begins each October, and meets through May.
+Director's Lunch Box provides an opportunity for the leadership of programs to network, learn, and earn training hours.
+Director's Lunch Box begins each fall and meets through spring.
 Sign-up for this series of training and enjoy lunch while you learn.

 This training is offered for $100.00 and provides 14 hours of continuing education training.

 ACECC offers training on the following Environmental Rating Scales and their sub-scales: